Call2Me

 FunctionWhat it does

-transfer_callHand the active call off to a phone number
+transfer_callHand the active call off to a department or number

 Latency budget